 Yes.
 FDA regulations require IRB review and approval of regulated clinical investigations involving human participants no matter where the investigation is to occur, e.g., physician’s office, hospital, health department, etc.

-An individual is considered a research participant when he/she meets the following definition:
+An individual is considered a human subject when he/she meets the following definition:

 Investigators or research sponsors sometimes pay participants; the payment should be based on the time that the individual gives to taking part in the study.
 Payment based on effort or discomfort associated with participation is subjective and can differ greatly across individuals.
 Payment for time can be equitably divided should a participant be withdrawn or choose to drop out of the study.
 If you are conducting research and payment is offered to participants, you need to inform the IRB on how payment will be prorated and when payment will be provided (by visit, at the end of the study, etc.).
 Payment cannot be of such an amount that it creates coercion or undue influence.